Benkol003/Third-Year-Notes/COMP39112 Quantum Computing/Week 1 & 2 linear algebra.md

 - An operator is **normal** iff $A^\dagger A=AA^\dagger$ & therefore $U^{-1}=U^\dagger$.
 - A matrix is **symmetric** iff $A=A^T$.
 - An operator is **unitary** iff $A^\dagger A=I=AA^\dagger$, & preserves the inner product.
-- An operator is **hermitian** or **self-adjoint** iff $A=A^\dagger$. i.e. the operator is it's own complex conjugate - they form a real vector space.
+- An operator is **hermitian** or **self-adjoint** iff $A=A^\dagger$. i.e. the operator is it's own complex conjugate transpose - they form a real vector space.
 These operators serve as real-world observables in quantum mechanics e.g. position, energy, momentum.

 ![](misc/Pasted%20image%2020240419164334.png)